thedaviddias/bfdes.in/posts/hello-world.md

 If you are thinking about writing a blog, consider using a static site generator to create your website.

+You could host the blog using a regular file server or through an object store such as [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
+If you do not want to deal with server or DNS record maintenance, then [GitHub Pages](https://pages.github.com) is a convenient option.

-However, keep in mind that they sacrifice the dynamism afforded by a hybrid solution.
-For example, if you wish to allow the user to filter posts by tag, then you have to build as many pages as you have tags.
+However, keep in mind that dynamic content in static websites is limited to embedded JavaScript.
+One typical operation which is hard to achieve with client-side scripting is filtering of posts by tag.
+If you want to allow the user to do this, then you have to build as many pages ahead-of-time as you have tags.